java2019spring/AndriodAPP/README.md

 - AppBarLayout：Hide the Toolbar when you scroll down and redisplay it when you scroll up.
 - SwipeRefresh: Refresh the images when you swipe the window
 - CollapsingToolbar: add CollapsingToolbar for each card
+- Floating button: add a floating button for commenting on the dish (each card)